Atlantic (train): Canadian Pacific Railway

-The route taken by The Atlantic Limited operated entirely on CPR trackage and passed through a very scenic portion of eastern Canada and northern New England including the Island of Montreal and the city's skyline and suburbs, the Richelieu River valley, the hills of the Eastern Townships, the Appalachian Mountains of western and central Maine, the level plateau and forests of eastern Maine, and the forests and mixed farmland in the Saint John River valley.
+The route taken by The Atlantic Limited operated entirely on CPR trackage and passed through a scenic portion of eastern Canada and northern New England including the Island of Montreal and the city's skyline and suburbs, the Richelieu River valley, the hills of the Eastern Townships, the Appalachian Mountains of western and central Maine, the level plateau and forests of eastern Maine, and the forests and mixed farmland in the Saint John River valley.
 The route taken by the Atlantic Limited between Saint John and Montreal is the most direct rail link between the two cities.

 In the final mid-20th century peak level of passenger service, connections with Bangor & Aroostook trains were available in Greenville, Maine and with the Aroostook Flyer in Brownville Junction.

 Via Rail

 Following the assumption of service by Via Rail in 1979 until discontinuance in 1981 and restoration of service in 1985 until discontinuance in 1994, the Atlantic followed a somewhat different route, with the most obvious change being the extension over CN trackage east of Saint John to Halifax.
 There was a subtle change between Montreal and Lennoxville too, where Via wished to consolidate its trains at the former CN Central Station in Montreal.
-Leaving Montreal, the Atlantic followed the route of the Ocean on CN trackage through St. Hyacinthe where it turned south and followed the St. Francois River valley into the Eastern Townships to Sherbrooke where it regained CP tracks.
+Leaving Montreal, the Atlantic followed the route of the Ocean on CN trackage through Saint-Hyacinthe, where it turned south and followed the Saint-François River valley into the Eastern Townships to Sherbrooke where it regained CP tracks.
 From Sherbrooke to Saint John, the Atlantic followed the same route as its predecessor The Atlantic Limited.
 East of Saint John, the train regained CN tracks and followed a similarly scenic route through the Kennebecasis River valley and its mixed farmland to Moncton and then followed the same route as the Ocean crossing the Tantramar Marshes, the Wentworth Valley, the edge of Cobequid Bay and mixed farmland through central Nova Scotia to Halifax.